Linear models of strip-type roughness: Methodology

 With such information, a solution consistent with \eqref{eq:empirical-u} can be found when the eddy viscosity satisfies

 This is achieved in two steps.
 First, the inhomogeneous boundary condition

-is enforced to the modified eddy viscosity in the SA model, where the second equality stems from the fact that $\tilde{\nu}$ varies linearly as $\kappa x_2$ near the wall, {where $\kappa$ is the von K\'{a}rm\'{a}n constant equal to 0.41}.
-Second, the distance $d$ between any point in the computational domain and the nearest wall appearing in the SA model, as a fundamental field variable that controls the balance between the production and destruction transport terms, needs to be updated to reflect the location of the new virtual origin, slightly below the numerical domain boundary.
-Overall, this procedure allows the SA model to produce the desired shifted logarithmic velocity profile, consistently with the updated boundary condition \eqref{eq:bc-nu} on the modified eddy viscosity.
+is enforced to the modified eddy viscosity in the SA model, where the second equality stems from the fact that, {in the SA model}, $\tilde{\nu}$ varies linearly as $\kappa x_2$ near the wall {by construction}.
+Second, the distance $d$ between any point in the computational domain and the nearest wall appearing in the SA model, as a fundamental field variable that controls the balance between the production and destruction terms, needs to be updated to reflect the location of the new virtual origin, slightly below the numerical domain boundary. {For instance, for the lower half of the channel, $d = x_2 + d_0$.} Overall, this procedure allows the SA model to produce the desired shifted logarithmic velocity profile, {consistent} with the updated boundary condition \eqref{eq:bc-nu} on the modified eddy viscosity.

 Figure \ref{fig:zero_order_rough} illustrates example results at $\Rey_{\tau}=1000$, at which most of the results presented in later sections were obtained.